Teracura/Teracura.AbstractSort/Documentation.md

 ## Overview

-**Teracura.AbstractSort** is a lightweight and extensible sorting utility for .NET that provides a fluent, configuration-driven API for sorting collections.
+**Teracura.AbstractSort** is a lightweight and extensible sorting utility for .NET that provides a fluent, configuration-driven API for sorting collections that implement IEnumerable<T>.
 It supports:

 - Sorting by property paths (**Reflection**) or by **Lambda expressions**.